Jabulani-N/holbertonschool-AirBnB_clone/README.md

 these tests ascertain attributes exist with the correct permissions

+# City tests

+these tests ascertain attributes exist with the correct permissions

 # Task 3 - BaseModel

 `BaseModel` will be a class contained in `models/base_model.py`